michaelpalumbo/allhands/README.md

-*NOTE As of Jan 6 2021: project name changed from wspd to 'allhands'.
-In the process of resolving any conflicts as result of the name change. for now, see the [releases](https://github.com/michaelpalumbo/allhands/releases) page*
+*allhands*, Michael Palumbo, February 2021

+*See most-recent version(s) on the allhands [releases](https://github.com/michaelpalumbo/allhands/releases) page*

-**This document is written in markdown, so I highly recommend reading it in the browser at this link:** https://github.com/michaelpalumbo/allhands/README.md
+**This document is written in markdown, so instead of reading the raw text, I highly recommend reading it in the browser at this link:** https://github.com/michaelpalumbo/allhands/README.md

 This app acts as a bridge between multiple computers over the web, enables very fast transmission of controller data between, for example, a puredata patch on one computer, and touchdesigner on the other.